jenpetsmit/jenpetsmit.github.io/docs/index.md

 [Writing Samples](documentation-samples.md)

-## Missing Navigation
+## MkDocs Static Site

-There is supposed to be a menu to the left, however I am teaching myself how to publish a static site and something is amok.
+I have been learning how to make a static site using MkDocs.
+Looks like its working!

 *Stay Tuned!*